Fully Loaded Baked Potato Soup is exactly what we all need simmering away on the stove right now. It’s the right thing to do!

 We’re really weird people here in LA.
 We don’t handle the cold well.
-I was at pilates this morning and no joke every single woman in the class walked in bundled up in leggings, jackets, vests, scarves and Ugg boots.
-It was ah-mazing and hysterical and embarrassing all at the same time. (embarrassing mostly because people in LA get made fun of for wearing jean shorts and Uggs on a regular basis – whatever, I’ve come to terms with it!!)
+I was at pilates last week and no joke every single woman in the class walked in bundled up in leggings, jackets, vests, scarves and Ugg boots.
+It was ah-mazing and hysterical and embarrassing all at the same time.
 I’ll be the first to admit that I’m a wimp when it comes to cooler temps, but there’s a really delicious solution to that… Fully Loaded Baked Potato Soup!

 It’s a thick and creamy soup made from baked potatoes, but what really makes it shine are all the toppings.
 Crumbled crispy bacon, shredded cheddar cheese, finely sliced scallions, FRIED POTATO SKINS, I mean… what more in life could you ask for?
 It’s everything you’ll find in a baked potato but in soup form.
 I’m into it and you should be too!!
 Fully Loaded Baked Potato Soup coming your way…